axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-setup.md

 The ``monitor-mongo-replica-set-delay`` looks as the result of calling ``rs.printSecondaryReplicationInfo()`` and logs it to ``/tmp/mongo-replica-set-delay``.
 The average of the last ten values is compared to a threshold (currently 3s), and an alert is sent using ``notify-operators`` if the threshold is exceeded.

 The ``monitor-disk-usage`` script checks the partition holding ``/var/lib/mongodb/``.
 Should it fill up to more than 90%, an alert will be sent using ``notify-operators``.

+On ``sap-p1-2`` we run a script ``compare-secondary-to-primary-master`` every five minutes which basically does a ``compareServers -ael`` which uses the REST API for comparing server contents.
+If a difference is reported by the tool then an e-mail notification is sent out to the list of operators.

 ### Time Synchronizing
 Setup chronyd service on desktop machine, in order to regurlary connect via VPN and relay the time towards the two P1s.
 Added